 Kosovo is the poorest country on the whole European continent.
 After the war, where men and animals were killed, only few stray dogs were found.
 Since 2008 the amount has increased incredibly, because Kosovo does not know any dog owner responsibility.

 The new president of Kosovo is Ramush Haradinaj since September 2017.
-We have no idea which way he will go concerning treatment of stray dogs and reduction of the stray dog population.
-We will watch his politics towards animals closely and hope, that we do not need to protest again!
+He started at once the treatment of stray dogs and the reduction of the stray dog population.
+We will watch his politics towards animals closely!

-Primeminister Haradinaj proves to be one man that can decide fast: He ordered a CNVR program for the whole country.
+Primeminister Haradinaj proves to be one man that can decide fast!.

 On 27th December 2017 the parliament confirmed his intention and will pay all veterinarians that take part in this program with totally 1.3 Mio.
 Euro in the next 3 years.